 It's the air we breathe.

-Uh and and uh that's why we shouldn't talk in terms of moderate and extreme.
+And that's why we shouldn't talk in terms of moderate and extreme.

-Uh who cares if it's moderate or extreme.
+Who cares if it's moderate or extreme?

-It might be extreme and it might still be right.
+It might be extreme, and it might still be right.

 Sometimes the extreme thing is the right thing to do.